And other fall goodies.

 Then, it’s a holiday or birthday, and you’re contemplating what to buy for your kids that won’t be old news by the end of the week, inch you closer to a Hoarders intervention, or both.

-Fun, easy activities for you + your littles, in a nice neat little package.
+Fun, easy activities for you + your littles, and other useful stuff.
+All delivered to your inbox, in a nice neat little package.

 More good stuff here too: